 13 And I looked, and I heard an angel flying through the midst of heaven, saying with a loud voice, “Woe, woe, woe to the inhabitants of the earth, because of the remaining blasts of the trumpet of the three angels who are about to sound!”

 This event fulfils and unseals the prophecy of the emergence of the fourth beast, as described in Dan 7:7 and 7:23-24 (the seventh head of the overall Beast power shown in Rev 13 and 17).

 This also leads into the unsealing of the "ten horns" of Dan 7:7 and Dan 7:24, which history shows to have been ten Islamic dynasties which ruled over Jerusalem (for a listing of these, see the page "THE TWO WITNESSES").

 In 637 or 638, depending on which sources are relied on, Jerusalem fell to the Islamic forces of Caliph Omar after a four month siege.
-The city was fortified, but not heavily protected, and was reportedly captured without blood loss after Jerusalem's leader, Patriarch Sophronius, negotiated a surrender.
+The city was fortified, but not heavily protected, and was reportedly captured without bloodshed after Jerusalem's leader, Patriarch Sophronius, negotiated a surrender.

-For all their shortcomings, both Judaism and traditional Christianity have in common that they both rely on the Holy Scriptures and consider them to be the Word of God.
+For all their shortcomings, both Judaism and traditional Christianity have in common that they rely on the Holy Scriptures and consider them to be the Word of God.
 As such, both religions have an amount of light in them.
-Islam on the other hand has its own writings which ironically refer to "the people of the book", the "book" being the Holy Scriptures and the "people" referring to both Jews and Christians.
-Islam contains no light and as such it brought only darkness to Jerusalem and the territories it controlled.
+Islam, on the other hand, has its own writings which ironically refer to "the people of the book", the "book" being the Holy Scriptures and the "people" referring to both Jews and Christians.
+Islam contains no light and therefore it brought only darkness to Jerusalem and the territories it controlled.

-It is interesting to note that the practice of making Jews wear distinctive items of clothing was started by the Muslims.
-Many other restrictions and humiliating indignities were also imposed on them.
+It is interesting to note that the practice of making Jews wear distinctive items of clothing was started by the Muslims, who also imposed many other restrictions and indignities on them.